-The stainless steel, corrosion resistant junction box allows you to install the detector at a mounting site that is remote from a controller, and it protects the detector wiring connections.
+Use the junction box to install the oxygen detector at a mounting site that is remote from a controller and to protect the detector wiring connections.
 Two conduit hubs allow you to mount the detector to the junction box and connect the wiring from the detector to a controller.
-An O-ring seals the interface between the junction box cover and the junction box base.
+Three spacers installed on the back of the junction box control the distance of the junction box from a mounting surface and ensure that there is enough room to install a calibration cup on the detector during calibration.
+A terminal block within the junction box facilitates the wiring connections.
 A cover on the front of the junction box allows access to the interior of the junction box.
-A locking set screw on the junction box cover allows you to secure the junction box cover and prevent it from being removed.